2023 Summer Educator Retreat

 Who should attend?

 This experience is especially designed for K-12 classroom educators, STEM coordinators, and school librarians looking for innovative ways to teach science inquiry, STEM content, and develop science literacy.
 This retreat will help you incorporate citizen science and nature exploration into classrooms.
+The curricula we will be training on are classroom focused or best for non-formal educators who have multiple sessions with the same students.
+We welcome non-formal educators, and previous attendees have found activities and ideas useful in their settings.

 Participants in past retreats have raved about their retreat experience: